haoran-zh/haoran-zh/README.md

 ### Hi there 👋 I am Haoran Zhang.
 - I'm a master's student at the Electrical and Computer Engineering Department, Carnegie Mellon University.
-- Before that, I obtained my bachelor's degree in Automation from Huazhong University of Science and Technology, China.
+- In June 2019, I earned my bachelor's degree in Automation from Huazhong University of Science and Technology (HUST), China.
-- Fun fact: My hometown is Xinxiang, China.
+- Fun fact: My hometown is Xinxiang, Henan.
 In Chinese, "Xin" means "New", and "Xiang" means "York" 😄
+- What is HUST?
+Well, not as famous as Tsinghua or PKU, but it is also a very top university in my home country.
+Rank 6th in China / 109th in the world by USNews, and 8th in China / 96th in the world by ShanghaiRanking.
 <!--
 **haoran-zh/haoran-zh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.